Logo

 Survival function: P(holding period > N days).
 Shows the probability that a trade is held longer than N days.
 Steep early drop = most trades are short-duration.
 Fat tail = some positions are held for extended periods.
 Median and mean holding periods marked for reference.

-Return Distribution QQ Plot
+Return Distribution QQ Plot (with 5–95% Bootstrap CI Envelope)

 Tail Fatness: Worst 50 vs Best 50 Daily Returns by Rank